-If you are an RPCV, write to taxhelp@peacecorps.gov with your name, country of service and address.
-W-2s can be sent to your home of record, current address, or Privacy Act Waiver designee.
-Privacy Act Waiver designees can write to taxhelp@peacecorps.gov to request a W-2.
-Include the volunteer's name and country of service.
+Send an email to taxhelp@peacecorps.gov with your name, country of service and address.
+W-2s can be sent to your home of record or current address.

 My W-2 was sent to my old address.
 What should I do?